 Be Flexible

 Maybe open yourself up to learning more about yourself and your divine nature.
 It could help you have more self-control over your mind and help you succeed.
+This will also help you be flexible about taking different jobs in the future, such as clinical trial physician jobs, travel nurses, etc.

 Be Organized